madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/metronome.md

 ## Program overview

-1. Read analog values from the potentiometers to calculate the beats per measure and the BPM.
+1. Read analog values from the potentiometers to calculate the beats in a measure and the BPM.
 2. Display the beat settings on the LCD.
-3. A bar will display at the origin and move downward with each beat.
+3. A bar will display at the origin for the first beat and move downward with each beat.
+4. The buzzer generates a beep for each beat.
 4. If you twist the left potentiometer, the BPM changes.
 5. If you twist the right potentiometer, the count of beats per measure changes.